 DeAngelo was ultimately charged with 13 counts of murder, with additional special circumstances, as well as 13 counts of kidnapping for robbery.
-He will be sentenced to life in prison without parole.
+He received a combined 12 life sentences in August 2020.

 As chronicled in true-crime author Michelle McNamara’s book I’ll Be Gone In the Dark, the Golden State Killer raped and murdered countless California women for years, and was never caught.
 Meanwhile, the Golden State Killer’s wife raised three children with him.